 For the remaining animals, the approach included wound cleaning and treatment, hydration through fluid therapy, and the administration of vitamin complexes and antiparasitic.

 Fig. 2 – Photographic records of selected cases of animal cruelty monitored at the public veterinary care unit and grouped without pre-defined criteria.
-(A) Case 6; (B) Case 2; (C) Case 10.
+(A) Case 6; (B) Case 2; (C) Case 10

 Regarding the perpetrators involved in the cases attended, a complete profile could only be established in half of the cases, even with limited information provided.
 In three cases, a single perpetrator was involved, all of whom were male.
 In two other cases, two individuals were implicated; one involved a woman and her son.